kostya/timeouter/README.md

 # Timeouter

 Simple timeouter for crystal lang.
-Used one coroutine which triggered with precision interval.
+Uses one coroutine, which triggered with precision interval.
 Also it avoid crystal memory leak with many coroutines: https://github.com/crystal-lang/crystal/issues/3333

 ## Installation